 Will there be awards?

-Awards will be given for the top overall male and female finishers of the 5K, as well as for the top male and female finishers of each race in the following age group categories: Under 15, 15-19, 20-29, 30-39, 40-49, 50-59, 60+.
+Awards will be given for the top overall male and female finishers of each race, as well as for the top 3 male and female finishers of each race in the following age group categories: Under 15, 15-19, 20-29, 30-39, 40-49, 50-59, 60+.
 We will evaluate registrations on April 16th and age group categories able to support at least 3 participants will be split into a 5-year age group.
 For example, if the Female 30-39 age group has 10 registered participants, it will be split into a 30-34 and 35-39 age groups if it would result in at least 3 participants in each new age group.
 This will be beneficial for both runners and walkers, so recruit your friends and family to register and participate!